Guinea Pigs For Adoption - Find a pet

-Have you ever thought of how many guinea pigs available for adoption are there?
+Have you ever thought of how many guinea pigs are in need of homes and are up for adoption?
 Have you ever adopted a pet?
 Why not adopt a guinea pig?

 Animal shelters are full of great pets available for adoption.
 Most of them are dogs and cats but you can easily find guinea pigs, hamsters, birds and almost any imaginable pet.